 Investors will not receive a charitable deduction upon the purchase of a Certificate.
 The interest payable on the Certificates will be taxable as ordinary income to the Investor in the year it is paid or accrued, regardless of whether it is actually paid out to the Investor.
 If interest is accrued over the life of the Certificate and paid at the maturity date, the Investor must report such interest as income on their federal and state income tax returns as it accrues.
-Transferability of the Certificates is limited and it is unlikely that there would be a sale or exchange of a Certificate.
-Upon a transfer, however, the seller would generally report as either a short-term or long-term gain or loss depending upon the length of time held, the gain or loss being equal to the difference between the purchase price and the amount received upon sale or exchange, less accrued interest.
+Transferability of the Certificates is limited, and it is unlikely that there would be a sale or exchange of a Certificate.
+Upon a transfer, however, the seller would generally that there would be a sale or exchange of a Certificate.
+Upon a transfer, however, the seller would generally on loss being equal to the difference between the purchase price and the amount received upon sale or exchange, less accrued interest.
 Purchasers who hold Certificates until their maturity will not be taxed on the return of the principal purchase price or on previously accrued and taxed interest.
 Any excess will be interest income taxable in the year of maturity.